ktap/ktap/doc/tutorial.md

 ktap have more fast boot time thant Systemtap(try the helloword script)
 ktap have little memory usage than Systemtap
-and some scripts show that ktap have a little overhead then Systemtap (we choosed two scripts to compare, function profile, stack profile. this is not means all scripts in Systemtap have big overhead than ktap)
+and some scripts show that ktap have a little overhead than Systemtap (we choosed two scripts to compare, function profile, stack profile. this is not means all scripts in Systemtap have big overhead than ktap)